conda-incubator/conda-store/docs/user_guide.md

-Conda-store has an additional feature which allow for specifying the packages within the docker image name itself without requiring an actual environment to be created on the conda-store ui side.
+Conda-store has an additional feature which allow for specifying the packages within the docker image name itself without requiring an actual environment to be created on the Conda-Store UI side.

 The following convention is used `<registry-url>:<registry-port>/conda-store-dynamic/`.
 After `conda-store-dynamic` you specify packages needed separated by slashes.
-Additionally you may specify package constraints e.g. `<=1.10` as `.lt.1.10`.
+Additionally you may specify package constraints for example `<=1.10` as `.lt.1.10`.

-As full example support we want python less than `3.8` and numpy greater than `1.0`.
+As full example support we want python less than `3.8` and NumPy greater than `1.0`.
 This would be the following docker image name. `<registry-url>:<registry-port>/conda-store-dynamic/python.lt.3.8/numpy.gt.1.0`.
 Conda-store will then create the following environment and the docker image will